Manuscript Wishlist

 • Sexual assault/non consensual sexual contact by the protagonist

-• Grimdark or horror
+• Grimdark

 • On page description of infestation and/or body horror.
 This is a strong trigger for me, and includes things like rats, bugs, and parasites (think the mind control slug from Wrath of Khan).